 The following writing guides on Writing@CSU can help you prepare for the Composition Placement Essay.

-You can check your results on your RAMweb homepage.
-On the right-hand side, under “Records” select Composition Placement Essay Results.
+You can check your results on your RamWeb homepage.
+On the right-hand side, under “Records” select “Composition Placement Essay Results.”

 The Composition Placement Essay is rated on a scale of 2 through 6.
 Based on your score, you will be placed in one of three categories:

-- If you test out of CO150, you will register for CO150 Section 550: College Composition-Test Out Credit.
-You will receive 3 credits for CO150 and will be given the grade “S”.
-The grade of “S” will not affect your grade point average.
+|Score of 6||Test-Out Credit via Placement into CO150-Section 550||You will receive 3 credits for CO150.
 You will have satisfied the All-University Core Curriculum Intermediate Writing requirement (AUCC Category 1A).
-A student needs to earn a score of 6 on a scale of 2 to 6 in order to test out and receive credit for CO150.
 Students considering writing the Composition Placement Challenge and Re-evaluation Essay to test out of CO150 should consider that earning a 6 requires outstanding critical thinking skills and a sophisticated writing style.